luteron6/tonic-template/README.md

-# ShadowShell
+# Shadow-Shell
-**ShadowShell** is a dark, retro-coding theme for Jekyll.
+**Shadow-Shell** is a dark, retro-coding theme for Jekyll.
 It’s intended to be used for code documentation, or for just having terminal or command line vibes.

 <p align="center">
   <img src="template.png" width="900">